-Faculty, Staff & Students with their valid CHSU ID cards are permitted to bring visitors or guests on the CHSU Campus.
-Guests and visitors are required to sign in at the reception desk and be given guest passes.
+Faculty, Staff & Students with their valid CHSU ID cards are permitted to bring visitors or guests on the CHSU Campus for brief periods, such as a tour.
+Guests and visitors are required to sign in at the reception desk during regular business hours and be given a temporary guest pass.
 Guests are required to wear their guest passes such that they are easily visible at all times during the visit and return the guest passes to the reception desk once the visit is over.
+Accompanied guests and visitors may visit a classroom for only brief periods and without disrupting the classroom session.
+If a visit is for a longer period, the supervising faculty in the classroom must be notified in advance of the visit.